sahiti-akella/SENG401FinalProject/README.md

 ## How do I run the application?

 ### First: ###
-- on MySQL, run the BookLibrary.sql file and connect to the library database
+- On MySQL, run the BookLibrary.sql file and connect to the library database

 **On Windows:**